 A season of joy — and caution — kicks off in New Orleans

-NEW ORLEANS (AP) — Vaccinated, masked and ready-to-revel New Orleans residents will usher in Carnival season Thursday with a rolling party on the city’s historic streetcar line, an annual march honoring Joan of Arc in the French Quarter and a collective, wary eye on coronavirus statistics.
+NEW ORLEANS (AP) — Vaccinated, masked and ready-to-revel New Orleans residents began ushering in Carnival season Thursday with plans for a rolling party on the city’s historic streetcar line, an annual march honoring Joan of Arc in the French Quarter and a collective, wary eye on coronavirus statistics.

 Carnival officially begins each year on Jan.
 6 — the 12th day after Christmas — and, usually, comes to a raucous climax on Mardi Gras, or Fat Tuesday, which falls on March 1 this year.
-Thursday’s planned festivities come two years after a successful Mardi Gras became what officials later realized was an early Southern superspreader of COVID-19; and nearly a year after city officials, fearing more death and more stress on local hospitals, canceled parades and restricted access to the usually raucous Bourbon Street.
+Thursday’s planned festivities come two years after a successful Mardi Gras became what officials later realized was an early Southern superspreader of COVID-19; and nearly a year after city officials canceled 2021 parades.

-This year, the party is slated to go on despite rapidly rising COVID-19 cases driven by the omicron variant.
+This year, the party is going on despite rapidly rising COVID-19 cases driven by the omicron variant.

+“Without a doubt, we will have Mardi Gras 2022,” Mayor LaToya Cantrell said during a Thursday morning kickoff event, where participants removed protective masks long enough to sample slices of King Cake, a seasonal delicacy.

+“Having a Mardi Gras, and a successful and healthy Mardi Gras, is as important to this region’s mental health as it is important to the economic health of this city,” added James Reiss, an official with the Rex Organization, a 150-year-old Carnival group.

+Still, in a season known for excess, the virus prompted restraint.
+At Bywater Bakery, owner Chaya Conrad usually has a daylong block party with live music to mark the beginning of Carnival season.
+After a “virtual” recorded concert last year, she had planned to return to the big block party Thursday.
+But after the virus sickened many of her employees over Christmas, she canceled the extravaganza.
+Instead, a piano player on a flatbed truck played as customers snapped up King Cakes.

+“I don’t need the musicians getting sick.
+I don’t need my customers getting sick and I don’t need my other half of my staff getting sick,” Conrad said.
+“When this dies down then we’ll have the big block party.”

-In what has become a traditional kickoff to the season, the Phunny Phorty Phellows will gather at a cavernous streetcar barn and board one of the historic St. Charles line cars along with a small brass band.
-Vaccinations were required in keeping with city regulations and seating on the streetcar was to be limited and spaced.
+In what has become a traditional kickoff to the season, a group known as the Phunny Phorty Phellows was to gather Thursday night and board one of the historic St. Charles line streetcars along with a small brass band.
+Vaccinations were required and seating on the streetcar was to be limited and spaced.
 And, in addition to the traditional over-the-eye costume masks, riders were equipped with face coverings to prevent viral spread.

-Larger, more opulent parades will follow in February as Mardi Gras nears and the city attempts to leaven the season’s joy with caution.
+Larger, more opulent parades will follow in February as Mardi Gras nears.

 “It was certainly the right thing to do to cancel last year,” said Dr. Susan Hassig, a Tulane University epidemiologist who also is a member of the Krewe of Muses, and who rides each year on a huge float in the Muses parade.
 “We didn’t have vaccines.
 There was raging and very serious illness all over the place.”

-And, while people from outside the city are a big part of Mardi Gras crowds, Mayor LaToya Cantrell’s anti-virus measures include proof of vaccination or a negative test for most venues.
-“The mayor has instituted a vaccine requirement and/or negative test to get into all the fun things to do in New Orleans — the food, the music,” said Hassig.
-She adds, however, that she’d like to see a federal requirement that air travelers be vaccinated.
+And while people from outside the city are a big part of Mardi Gras crowds, Cantrell’s anti-virus measures include proof of vaccination or a negative test for most venues.

 “I think most krewes, particularly, I know, for Zulu, we’ve been very proactive, leaning in, with respect to all of the safety protocols that have been in place since the onset of this thing,” James said Wednesday.
 “Our float captains are confirming our riders are vaccinated.
 And part of the look for the 2022 Mardi Gras season is face masks.”

-Statistics still show reason for concern in a state where the pandemic has claimed more than 15,000 lives over the past two years.
-Louisiana health officials reported more than 1,287 hospitalizations as of Tuesday — a sharp increase from fewer than 200 in mid-December.
-Still, reports nationwide indicate the omicron-driven illnesses are milder than previous cases.
-Hassig notes that a lower percentage of patients require ventilators, a sign of less-severe illness.
+Reasons for concern remain in a state where the pandemic has claimed more than 15,000 lives over the past two years.
+Louisiana health officials reported 1,412 hospitalizations as of Wednesday — up from fewer than 200 in mid-December.

-And dedicated parade participants aren’t stopping precautions at masks and shots.
-Muses founder Staci Rosenberg said the krewe had planned to gather at a bar a couple of blocks off the streetcar route to await the passing of the Phunny Phorty Phellows’ procession.
-Now, they’ve moved that party to an outside parking lot.
+Muses founder Staci Rosenberg said the krewe had planned to gather in a bar near the streetcar route to await the Phunny Phorty Phellows.
+The virus surge prompted a move outside.

-Hassig, meanwhile, says she doesn’t plan to attend any indoor gatherings.
+Hassig, meanwhile, says she doesn’t plan to attend indoor gatherings.
 She, is, however, determined to ride in the Feb.
-24 parade — vaccinated, face covered with an N95 mask and knowing that outdoor activities are generally less likely to spread disease.
+24 parade — vaccinated, wearing an N95 mask and knowing that outdoor activities are safer.

-It’s important to Hassig.
-She rode in her first parade in 2006 as the city fought to recover from catastrophic flooding following Hurricane Katrina.
-And she wants to participate in the tourist-dependent, tradition-loving city’s recovery from the economic ravages of the virus.
+Hassig rode in her first parade in 2006 as the city struggled to recover from Hurricane Katrina.
+Now, she wants to participate in the recovery from the economic ravages of the virus.

 “It’s incredibly important, financially, for the city that this go well,” she said.